jheinz27/breakinator/README.md

 diploidinator out_mat.paf out_pat.paf > out_haps_merge.paf
 ```
 ## Merging Breakpoints Into Consensus Locations
 To evaluate how many unique breakpoints are in the sample and how much read support they have, we developed a simple script to merge breakpoints together if they occur within 100bps (default `-w`) of eachother.
-We require at least 2 (default `-s`)
+We require at least 2 reads (default `-s`) of support to report a consensus breakpoint location.
 ```
 usage: merge_breaks.py [-h] -i <breakpoints.txt> [-w --merge_window] [-s --min_support] > merged_breaks.txt